Theobald

 Theobald is a Germanic dithematic name, composed from the elements theod- "people" and bald "bold".
 The name arrived in England with the Normans.

-The name occurs in many spelling variations, including Theudebald, Diepold, Theobalt, Tybalt; in French Thibaut, Thibault, Thibeault, Thiébaut, etc.; in Italian Tebaldo; in Spanish and Portuguese Teobaldo; in Irish Tiobóid; in Czech Děpolt; and in Hungarian Tibold.
+The name and occurs in many spelling variations, including Diebold, Diepold, Theobold, Theudebald, Tibbot, Theobaldy, Theobalt, Tybalt; in French Thibaut, Thibault, Thibeault, Thiébaut, etc.; in Italian Tebaldo; in Spanish and Portuguese Teobaldo; in Irish Tiobóid; in Czech Děpolt; and in Hungarian Tibold.